AhmetKLBS/Python-basic/README.md

 #Python Basic
-This project waas developed Python's libararys pygame zero.
+This project was developed using Python's library pygame zero.